Private company now manages eastern Ontario paramedic service | CBC News

 Company wants to keep growing

-Wilton also pointed to the District of Muskoka, which previously partnered with Medavie before bringing its ambulance service back in house in 2016.
+Wilton also pointed to the The District Municipality of Muskoka, which previously partnered with Medavie before bringing its ambulance service back in house in 2016.

 A staff report to that district's council showed an estimated $480,000 in savings if the district started delivering its own ambulance service.